-However, when step your foot into hard games in which you need to use sinktip or heavy fly, you should keep it in mind so that you can rig the whole thing from fly to your fly line in correct weight.
+However, when you need to use sinktip that adds extra weight to your shooting head or using heavy fly which produces more air drag, you should keep it in mind making the whole thing from fly to your fly line in correct weight.
 And you cast with ease.

 Single-Hand Shooting Head for Overhead Cast

 When selecting shooting head, you should select the same weight shooting head as the specification of your rod.
 You can, however, put shooting head +1wt ONLY when you want to use more power to turn over your air resistant fly such as floating baitfish or drake pattern.
 This is called “over-lining”.